cdalvaro/hacking-with-swift/SwiftUI/README.md

 1. Start by upgrading it to use SwiftData.
 2. Add a customizable sort order option: by name or by amount.
+3. Add a filter option to show all expenses, just personal expenses, or just business expenses.

 [Code](Projects/iExpense)